Lectures on Supersingular K3 Surfaces and the Crystalline Torelli Theorem: Formal Group Laws

 Thus, if $k$ is algebraically closed and $E$ is ordinary, then $\widehat{E}\iso\widehat{\GG}_m$.
 We refer to \cite[Chapter IV]{Silverman} for more about this formal group law. \end{enumerate} \end{Example}

 In order to classify $1$-dimensional commutative formal group laws over perfect fields $k$ of positive characteristic that are not algebraically closed, or even higher dimensional commutative formal group laws over $k$, the height is not sufficient.
 To state the general classification result, which is in terms of modules over some non-commutative ring ${\rm Cart}(k)$, we first have to define this ring.
-Be definition, ${\rm Cart}(k)$ is the non-commutative power series ring $W(k)\langle\langle F,V\rangle\rangle$ modulo the relations
+Be definition, ${\rm Cart}(k)$ is the non-commutative ring $W(k)\langle\langle V\rangle\rangle\langle F\rangle$ of power series in $V$ and polynomials in $F$ modulo the relations

 where $\sigma(r), V(r)\in W(k)$ denote Frobenius and Verschiebung of $W(k)$.

 \begin{Theorem}[Cartier--Dieudonn\'e] Let $k$ be a perfect field of positive characteristic.
 Then, there exists a covariant equivalence of categories between \begin{enumerate} \item The category of commutative formal group laws over $k$. \item The category of left ${\rm Cart}(k)$-modules $M$ such that \begin{enumerate} \item $V$ is injective, \item $\cap_i V^i(M)=0$, that is, $M$ is $V$-adically separated, and \item $M/VM$ is a finite-dimensional $k$-vector space. \end{enumerate} \end{enumerate} The left ${\rm Cart}(k)$-module associated to a formal group $\vec{G}$ under this equivalence is called the {\em Dieudonn\'e--Cartier module} of $\vec{G}$, and is denoted $D\vec{G}$. \end{Theorem}